gottstech/gotts/docs/intro.md

 ```
 1 Input: 1+33 = 34 Bytes
-2 Outputs: 2*(1+33+8+28) = 140 Bytes
+2 Outputs: 2*(1+33+8+12) = 108 Bytes
-1 Kernel: (1+8+33+64) = 106 Bytes
+1 Kernel: (1+4+33+64) = 102 Bytes

-Total: 34+140+106 = 280
+Total: 34+108+102 = 244
 ```

 ## Gotts Non-Interactive Transaction

-For most of personal users, when he/she is a receiver in a transaction, the ***Interactive Transaction*** is difficult to use for him/her, because the receiver need to be online and must be reachable for the sender's wallet, which sometimes will be very difficult or unstable or even impossible for personal user, especially for the NAT network environment.
+For most of personal users, when he/she is the receiver in a transaction, the ***Interactive Transaction*** is difficult to use for him/her, because the receiver need to be online and must be reachable for the sender's wallet, which sometimes will be very difficult or unstable or even impossible for personal user, especially for the NAT network environment.

 There're some workaround solutions for example making transaction by file asynchronously.
 But that doesn't change the necessary ***interactive*** procedure, so the payer still need wait the payee sign the received file and send back to the payer, still difficult to use for personal users to receive coins.

-But it's so popular and well-known in cryptocurrency world that the payment should be very easy thanks to "***Pay-to-Address***" / "***Pay-to-Public-Key-Hash***" technology.
+But it's so popular and well-known in cryptocurrency world that the payment can be very easy thanks to "***Pay-to-Address***" / "***Pay-to-Public-Key-Hash***" technology.

 So, in Gotts, for better user experience of personal user, and better adoption on common people, we enhance the MimbleWimble transaction so as to also support such kind of "***Pay-to-Address***” / "***Pay-to-Public-Key-Hash***", i.e. the ***Non-Interactive Transaction***.